 Originally from Erie, PA., Kim received her Bachelor of Arts degree in Biology from Thiel College in Greenville, PA.
 She has been involved in a number of projects at the Cornell Lake Erie Research and Extension Laboratory (CLEREL) in both the vineyards and hop yards.
-She has also been responsible for the collection of data for the Cooperative Agricultural Pest Survey (CAPS) Program for the past 3 years.
+She has also been responsible for the collection of data for the Cooperative Agricultural Pest Survey (CAPS) Program.
 The largest impact Kim has had on the industry is that she has created GIS maps of thousands of acres of vineyards across the Lake Erie Grape Belt.
 These maps are the base upon which the research information is built so that growers are able to see where changes in management need to be made to get a better harvest from their vineyards.

 Kim’s priorities for this project will be to work with research and extension team members to ensure project outcomes are documented and reported in a timely manner.

 Kaan Kurtural, Ph.D.